nurdidemm/Textual-Data-Clustering/README.md

 --> the matrix is transformed using term frequency–inverse document frequency (TF-IDF) to down-weight terms that are frequent across all documents while promoting terms that occur frequently in the current document, but are generally rare

 --> using the transformed matrix, generates keywords for each document folder by combining all the document vectors together and then sorting the terms for each folder based on their TF-IDF scores

+--> implement the K-Means clustering algorithm on the final TF-IDF matrix